College Admissions Strength

 Academic Stats

-Unweighted GPAYour GPA on a 4.0 scale without weighting for AP/IB.
+Unweighted GPAYour GPA on a 4.0 scale without AP/IB weighting.
 Highly selective schools typically admit students with 3.8+.
 Below 3.5 significantly limits options at elite schools.

 Test-optionalResearch shows test-optional applicants are accepted at slightly lower rates at many schools.
 If you have a strong score (1400+ SAT), submitting it generally helps.